orimanabu/libvirt_utils/README.md

 --domain=dept.example.com,example.com
 </pre>

-Additionally, if you get the copied VM image to work for serial console (with "virsh console"), use "--serial-console" option.
+Additionally, if you get the copied VM image to output with serial console (for "virsh console"), use "--serial-console" option.

 Notes: